Cellist Quirine Viersen and Pianist Thomas Beijer with Hong Kong Camerata Strings and Conductor Jeremy Williams

 Jeremy began his career as a violinist with the London Symphony Orchestra.
 He was a member of the Delme Quartet and Nash Ensemble, playing regularly with the Academy of St Martin in the Fields and the London Sinfonietta.

 As violinist with the York Trio and violist with the Beethoven String Trio of London, he featured regularly on BBC broadcasts and made numerous recordings.
 Concert tours have taken him to major festivals all over the world including Edinburgh, Salzburg, Prague, Hong Kong and venues ranging from the Wigmore Hall, London, Sydney Opera House to the Forbidden City, Beijing.

 In 1998 Jeremy was appointed Principal Viola with the Hong Kong Philharmonic and taught at the HK Academy for Performing Arts.Jeremy became a member of the Australian String Quartet in 2003 and in 2009 was appointed Lecturer in Chamber Music and Director of Strings at the University of Tasmania.

 In 2015 Jeremy relocated to Hong Kong and in 2016 formed Hong Kong Camerata Strings, an ensemble for talented young string players.

 Jeremy studied violin at the Guildhall School of Music and Drama, London with Yfrah Neaman and David Takeno.

 Hong Kong Camerata Strings was formed in 2016 as a string chamber ensemble for talented young musicians.
-In addition to their regular performances they have appeared on RTHK Radio 4, TVB, and performed with violinist Rachel Barton Pine.
-They have worked with cellist Richard Bamping, violinist Pavlo Beznosiuk and the renowned violin professor David Takeno from London.
+They have appeared on RTHK Radio 4, TVB, and have performed with illustrious stars such as violinist Rachel Barton Pine and pianist Mary Wu to great acclaim.
+They have worked with cellist Richard Bamping, violinist Pavlo Beznosiuk, violinist Leo Philips and the renowned violin professor David Takeno from London.